1992–93 Phoenix Suns season: Off-season

+Regular season

-The Suns had a successful regular season by posting a 14-game winning streak in December, which led them to a 21–4 start to the season, held a 38–10 record at the All-Star break, then posted an 11-game winning streak between March and April, finishing in first place in the Pacific Division with a league-best 62–20 record, and earning the first seed in the Western Conference.
-The team set the franchise record for most wins in a season (the record was later tied in the 2004–05 season and later broken in the 2021-22 NBA season).
+Under Westphal, and with the addition of Barkley and Ainge, the Suns got off to a 7–4 start to the regular season, and then posted a 14-game winning streak in December; the team posted a 14–0 record that month, which led them to a 21–4 start to the season.
+The team posted a six-game winning streak in January, and later on held a 38–10 record at the All-Star break.
+The Suns posted an 11-game winning streak between March and April, and finished in first place in the Pacific Division with a league-best 62–20 record, earning the first seed in the Western Conference.
+The team set the franchise record for most wins in a season (the record was later tied in the 2004–05 season, and later broken in the 2021-22 NBA season); the Suns also qualified for the NBA playoffs for the fifth consecutive year.

 Barkley averaged 25.6 points, 12.1 rebounds, 5.1 assists and 1.6 steals per game, and was named to the All-NBA First Team, and was named the NBA Most Valuable Player of the Year, while Dan Majerle averaged 16.9 points and 1.7 steals per game, finished tied in first place in the league with 167 three-point field goals, and was named to the NBA All-Defensive Second Team.
-In addition, point guard Kevin Johnson provided the team with 16.1 points, 7.8 assists and 1.7 steals per game, but only played just 49 games due to groin, hamstring and knee injuries, and rookie forward Richard Dumas contributed 15.8 points and 1.8 steals per game, and was selected to the NBA All-Rookie Second Team, despite only playing just 48 games due to injury; Dumas was drafted by the Suns in the 1991 NBA draft, but was suspended for all of the previous season for violating the NBA's substance abuse policy.
+In addition, point guard Kevin Johnson provided the team with 16.1 points, 7.8 assists and 1.7 steals per game, but only played just 49 games due to groin, hamstring and knee injuries, and rookie small forward Richard Dumas contributed 15.8 points and 1.8 steals per game, and was selected to the NBA All-Rookie Second Team, despite only playing just 48 games due to injury; Dumas was drafted by the Suns in the 1991 NBA draft, but was suspended for all of the previous season for violating the NBA's substance abuse policy.